thatstoasty/slight/README.md

 preview = ["pixi-build"]
 ```

+Then, add `"https://prefix.dev/pixi-build-backends"` to the list of channels in your `pixi.toml` file.

 ### Building it from source

 There's two ways to build `slight` from source: directly from the Git repository or by cloning the repository locally.